rafnixschaf/iota/sdk/move-bytecode-template/README.md

 # Move Bytecode Template

-Move Bytecode Template allows updating a pre-compiled bytecode, so that a standard template could be customized and used to publish new modules on Iota directly in the browser.
+Move Bytecode Template allows updating a pre-compiled bytecode, so that a standard template could be customized and used to publish new modules on IOTA directly in the browser.
 Hence, removing the need for a backend to compile new modules.

 This crate builds a WASM binary for the `move-language/move-binary-format` allowing bytecode